unitycatalog/unitycatalog/unitycatalog-ai/integrations/openai/README.md

 ```

 If the response contains multiple choices, you could pass `choice_index` (starting from 0) to `generate_tool_call_messages` to choose one choice.
 Multiple choices are not supported yet.

+#### Configurations for UC functions execution

+We provide configurations for databricks client to control the function execution behaviors, check [function execution arguments section](../../README.md#function-execution-arguments-configuration).